aquietone/aqobot/README.md

 Lua class automation scripts for MQ.

 ## Description
-Provides a CWTN-like interface for bard, necro and ranger class automation with assist and chase modes, pre-configured spells, discs, AAs and abilities to use, and a UI to control a handful of settings.
+Provides a CWTN-like interface for bard, necro, ranger and warrior (so far) class automation with assist and chase modes, pre-configured spells, discs, AAs and abilities to use, and a UI to control a handful of settings.

-Each of the class files, `brd.lua`, `nec.lua` and `rng.lua` includes a number of tables for spells, AAs and discs.
+Each of the class files, `brd.lua`, `nec.lua`, `rng.lua` and `war.lua` includes a number of tables for spells, AAs and discs.
 Hopefully its clear from the naming which are for burns, which are standard rotations, mash abilities, etc.

 ### Common Settings

 - *Mode*: Manual, Assist or Chase.
+(Other modes still a work in progress.. pullertank sort of works on warrior as of writing)

 - *Camp Radius*: The radius within which you will assist on mobs.